btarg/requiem-vault/GM/First Session/Club/Celebration.md

 ### Actions for the players:

 >[!question]- **Chat with Your Academy Comrades**
 >Your academy friends are eager to celebrate with you.
-Amidst the revelry, you could ask if they've seen the Professor.
+You ask if they've seen the Professor.
->*(Spend a few minutes catching up and subtly inquiring.)*
 >
 >>[!success]- **DC 12 [[Stats#🗣️ Influence|Influence]] check or good roleplaying:**
->>One of your more observant comrades lowers their voice, "The Prof?
+>>One of your more observant comrades lowers their voice, "Prof Thorne?
 Nah, haven't seen her since the briefing.
 But hey, while you were making your grand entrance, I saw a couple of rough-looking types asking the bartender about 'an academic fitting her description'.
 Seemed a bit shifty."
 They gesture vaguely towards the bar.
 >
 >>[!failure]- They're too caught up in the celebration and haven't noticed anything unusual, offering only more congratulations, and to buy you some drinks.
 >>*(Accepting the offer of a few pints will bypass the GP requirement to buy the posh group a round, decreasing the Influence DC significantly.)*